Abdominal Pain, Fatigue, Constipation, Diarrhea: Could your symptoms be from Small Intestinal Bacteria Overgrowth (SIBO)?

 Small Intestine Bacteria Overgrowth is linked to many other systemic conditions including:

-The top offender causing Small Intestine Bacteria Overgrowth (SIBO) is the consumption and poor absorption of carbohydrates; a high correlation exists between SIBO and diets high in refined carbohydrates.
+The top offender causing Small Intestine Bacteria Overgrowth (SIBO) is the consumption and poor absorption of carbohydrates.
+There is a high correlation between SIBO and diets high in refined carbohydrates.
 Gut bacteria feed off these refined carbohydrates, fermenting them and creating toxic byproducts.
-The most difficult to digest are lactose, fructose, sugar alcohols, and resistant starch present in bananas, corn, certain rice’s, cereals and some gluten free products.
+The most difficult to digest are lactose, fructose, sugar alcohols, and resistant starch present in bananas, corn, certain rice, cereals and some gluten-free products.
 These foods have high fermentation potential.

 According to one source: “The most common cause I see in my functional medicine clinic is from a diet high in sugar, alcohol, and refined carbohydrates.”
 Bacterial overgrowth involves not just one type of bacteria, but a variety.
 Some bacteria eat bile salts that aid in lipid digestion, and without bile, fats cannot be digested properly leading to diarrhea.
 Another type of bacteria emits toxins that damage the intestinal lining and prevent nutrient absorption.

-Other causes of SIBO include: poor HCL production and low stomach acidity, use of acid-blocking drugs, antibiotic use, immune deficiency, neurological disease, food poisoning, pancreatic enzyme deficiency, poor ileocecal valve function, and stress.
+Other causes of SIBO include: poor HCl production and low stomach acidity, use of acid-blocking drugs, antibiotic use, immune deficiency, neurological disease, food poisoning, pancreatic enzyme deficiency, poor ileocecal valve function, and stress.
 Stress triggers an immune response that stimulates nerves of the GI system, triggering IBS symptoms.
-Use of proton pump inhibitors or PPI’s decreases gastric acid that is crucial in killing off bacteria and other pathogens in the stomach before they reach the small intestine.
+Use of proton pump inhibitors (PPIs) decreases gastric acid that is crucial in killing off bacteria and other pathogens in the stomach before they reach the small intestine.

 The symptoms of SIBO are very similar to many other digestive issues, such as IBS.
 Symptoms like bloating can worsen as the day progresses, especially after consuming many carbohydrates.
 Some symptoms are chronic, while others fluctuate month to month.
 Common symptoms include: